MobileFirst-Platform-Developer-Center/LiveUpdateAndroid/README.md

 1. From a command-line window, navigate to the project's root folder and run the following commands:
     - `mfpdev app register` - to register the application in the MobileFirst Server.
-    - `mfpdev app pull` - to add the `liveupdate.mobileclient` scope in scope elements mappings section of security.
+    - `mfpdev app push` - to add the `liveupdate.mobileclient` scope in scope elements mappings section of security.

 2. Add Liveupdate Features & Properties as shown below in **MobileFirst Operations Console → [your application] → Liveupdate Settings → Schema**.